dustinbowers/intel8080emu/README.md

  ```

 ## TODO
-- [ ] Fix Crash bug after Game Over (There's a write to ROM that shouldn't be happening.
-Cause is unclear)
+- [ ] ((Possibly fixed as of commit 69.
+Still need to test)) Fix Crash bug after Game Over (There's a write to ROM that shouldn't be happening.)
 - [ ] Set more accurate vertical offsets for the the red/green color bands
 - [ ] Add sound
 - [ ] Add player 2 support